Natalie-2004/Java/README.md

 **Relationship**

 <img width="700" src="https://github.com/Natalie-2004/Java/assets/62165943/88c9f054-a04e-419c-be50-e33001704974" alt="#">

+- (directed) Association:  a class "uses" another class. relationship is more like "has-a" between two classes that allows one object instance to cause another to perform an action on its behalf. i.e Hotel has Room, Owner has Car
 - Inheritance: when one class (the child) "is a type of" another class (the parent).
 The child class inherits all features of the parent class and can also have its own additional features
 - Realization/Implementation: when a class implements an interface.
 The class must then implement the methods defined in the interface
+- Dependency: loosest relationship.
+A depends on B in someway
 - Aggregation: represents a special "has-a" relationship, but the component can exist independently from the aggregate.
 Contain cardinality
 - Composition: represents a special "has-a" relationship, but the component cannot exist independently from the composite.
 If the composite is destroyed, the component is also destroyed.Contain cardinality
-- Association:  relationship between two classes that allows one object instance to cause another to perform an action on its behalf.
-This relationship is structural, because it specifies that objects of one kind are connected to objects of another and does not represent behaviour
 <br>
 Cardinality
 - 1..1
 - 1..m
 - m..m